leo-arch/arch-openrc/README.md

 # arch-openrc
-A few howtos on how to migrate to OpenRC in Arch.
+A few howtos on how to migrate to OpenRC in Archlinux.

 Needless to say, I take no responsability whatsover for whatever might go wrong in following the steps and procedures described in these files.